 - Refusal of a caregiver to allow the resident to contact you by phone or mail

 In the most egregious cases of nursing home abuse, where the victim has died, family members and estate representatives are entitled to pursue justice by filing a lawsuit for wrongful death caused by nursing home abuse.

-If you have questions about wrongful death in nursing homes or wish to discuss the specifics of your claim, call 1-800-516-4783 right away.
-Take advantage of a free consultation with a nursing home abuse expert and learn more about available forms of compensation that could be available to you and your family.
+If you have questions about wrongful death in nursing homes or wish to discuss the specifics of your situation, call 1-866-548-9636.
+Schedule a free consultation with a nursing home abuse lawyer and learn more about your rights and options.